Battle of Kosovo (1448): Battle

 When Hunyadi saw the defeat of his flanks, he attacked with his main force, composed of knights and light infantry.
-The janissary corps were not successful; the cavalry made progress through the Turkish centre but were stopped at the Turkish camp.
+The janissary corps were not successful at stopping the attack; the cavalry made progress through the Turkish centre, but were eventually stopped at the Turkish camp.
 When the main attack was halted, the Turkish infantry regrouped and successfully drove the Hungarian knights back.
-The light cavalry, who were now without the knights' support, was also overcome.
-Much of the Crusader army then retreated to their camp.
-On 20 October, the Wallachians deserted to the Ottoman side after being offered terms from Murad, leaving Hunyadi mostly defenceless.
+The light cavalry, who now lacked the knights' support, were also overcome.
+Much of the crusader army then retreated to their camp.
+On the 20th of October, the Wallachians deserted to the Ottoman side after being offered terms from Murad, leaving Hunyadi mostly defenceless.

 With Murad II personally observing the struggle, the Janissaries attacked and killed everyone left in the stockade.
 Hunyadi fled, but was later captured by the Serbs.
-During the night, Turkish infantry fired missiles at the Hungarians, who replied with cannons.
-On the next day, a final assault destroyed the remaining Hungarian army.
+During the night, Turkish infantry fired missiles at the Hungarians, who replied with cannon fire.
+On the next day, a final assault destroyed the remaining troops of the Hungarian army.

 Aftermath

-The Christian Balkan states were unable to resist the Ottomans after this defeat, eventually falling one after the others under control of the Ottoman Empire.
+The Christian Balkan states were unable to resist the Ottomans after this defeat, eventually falling one after the other under the control of the Ottoman Empire.
 Hunyadi was captured by Branković in retaliation for the damage perpetrated by the Hungarian army in Serbia.
-Hunyadi's release was negotiated against a ransom of 100,000 florins, the return of the domains that Hunyadi had revocated from Branković, and the engagement of Hunyadi's heir to Branković's daughter, other sources cite the restitution of the despot’s estates in Hungary while leaving Hunyadi's elder son László at Smederevo as a hostage.
+Hunyadi's release was negotiated against a ransom of 100,000 florins, the return of the domains that Hunyadi had revocated from Branković, and the engagement of Hunyadi's heir to Branković's daughter, other sources cite the restitution of the despot's estates in Hungary while leaving Hunyadi's elder son László at Smederevo as a hostage.
 For the remainder of his reign Hunyadi successfully defended the Kingdom of Hungary against Ottoman campaigns.
-As punishment for lending its support to Hunyad, Murad attacked and submitted Wallachia in 1449, followed by Albania in 1450 where Skanderbeg continued to resist, breaking Murad's siege of the Castle of Krujë in 1451.
+As punishment for lending its support to Hunyadi, Murad attacked and submitted Wallachia in 1449, followed by Albania in 1450 where Skanderbeg continued to resist, breaking Murad's siege of the Castle of Krujë in 1451.
 That year Murad died replaced by his 19-year-old son Mehmed II who, after securing Constantinople in 1453, launched a new military campaign against Serbia in 1454.